SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **NCAA Men's Basketball Championship Game**: Often the first Monday in April, the championship game of the National Collegiate Athletic Association (NCAA) Division I Men's Basketball Tournament may fall on April 3rd if it aligns with the schedule for that year.
-The event determines the national champion among colleges in the United States.
+- NCAA Men's Basketball Championship Game: Known as the National Championship, the final game of the NCAA Division I Men's Basketball Tournament often occurs in early April.
+Although the exact date may vary from year to year, it's possible that the championship game is held on April 3rd, depending on how the tournament schedule is arranged.

-- **Major League Baseball (MLB) Opening Day**: The MLB season often starts in early April, and if the scheduling works out, April 3rd
+Please note that specific events for April 3rd in any given year can vary, and you may need to check a current calendar or event schedule for an accurate listing
 ### Positive Qoute
 ------
-"Every day brings new choices, embrace them with a smile 😊 and remember, the sun always shines after the storm 🌤️.
-Keep planting seeds of kindness 🌱 and watch your garden of joy grow 🌼."
+"Every sunrise brings new hope, a fresh beginning, and endless possibilities!
+Embrace the day with an open heart and a joyful spirit! 🌅✨💖"